 Norwegian pedal manufacturer Fjord Fuzz builds edgy and sturdy stompboxes with a consistent bronze-looking finish.
-The new Fjord Fuzz is an original circuit inspired by two legendary fuzz circuits of the ’60s: the Tone Bender and the Fuzz Face.
+The new Fjord Fuzz V2 is an original circuit inspired by two legendary fuzz circuits of the ’60s: the Tone Bender and the Fuzz Face.

-Although the stylized appearance of the Berserk might make you think this is a rather simple device, delving deeper in the features reveals quite the opposite: a set of 4 internal trim pots (for Impedance Fine-tuning, Output Gain, Bias and Led Trim) interact with the 5 main controls (3 knobs for Gain, Thickness, Volume and 2 push buttons for Impedance and Output Fix) to grant the player an almost infinite palette of sonic possibilities.
+Although the stylized appearance of the Berserk might make you think this is a rather simple device, delving deeper into the features reveals quite the opposite: a set of 4 internal trim pots (for Impedance Fine-tuning, Output Gain, Bias and Led Trim) interact with the 5 main controls (3 knobs for Gain, Thickness, Volume and 2 push buttons for Impedance and Output Fix) to grant the player an almost infinite palette of sonic possibilities.

 Notably, the Output Fix button engages two Space/Echo-style preamp gain stages for extra volume and grit, while the Impedance one allows the pedal to interact seamlessly with other problematic circuits, like wahs, vibes and buffers.

 The Thickness control, on the bottom right, acts as a Low Pass Filter, (counterintuitive) letting through all the low frequencies when turned up, and progressively taming them the more you turn it to the left.

 Hear the fuzzy sounds of the Fjord Fuzz Berserk in the videos below.

 To me, a Norwegian pedal builder, there’s an obvious parallel between the Invasion of Britain as inflicted by the muscimol-fuelled Berserker Vikings, and the British Invasion led by young, fuzz pedal-fuelled guitarists of the 1960s.
 I couldn’t resist it!
 It was too good!